 - In addition to the current student performance data that teachers provide to parents, parents in 17 states (up from 8 in 2011) have access to data that follow their children’s progress over time, helping these parents make critical decisions to support their children’s paths to success.

 - In 2014 many states sought to safeguard student data privacy by introducing legislation.
 In total, 36 states considered 110 bills directly addressing student data privacy.

 - High-quality public reporting of education data is trustworthy; focused on meeting people’s information needs; timely and ongoing; and easy to find, access, and understand.
 Seven states provide high-quality public reporting that meets the information needs of parents.

-For the first time ever, two states—Arkansas and Delaware—have achieved all 10 Actions in 2013.
+This year, another state—Kentucky—joins the ranks of those that have achieved all 10 State Actions.
 Every state has built robust statewide longitudinal data systems that collect quality data beyond test scores, and they are doing more and more to support effective data use.

 What You Can Do About It